Shakuhachi

-The shakuhachi is traditionally made of bamboo, but versions now exist in ABS and hardwoods.
+The shakuhachi is traditionally made of bamboo, but versions now exist in ABS, ebonite, anodized aluminum, and hardwoods.
 It was used by the monks of the Fuke Zen of Zen Buddhism in the practice of suizen (blowing meditation).

 The instrument is tuned to the minor pentatonic scale.

 Etymology

 The name shakuhachi means "1.8 shaku", referring to its size.
 It is a compound of two words: